 9 But beware lest somehow this liberty of yours become a stumbling block to those who are weak.

 From what we see in this passage, a weak conscience seems to be one that has less knowledge and revelation of the reality of God’s Word, and as a result, more rules are imposed to it than necessary.
 This passage shows us that a conscience can be defiled by violating one of its rules.
-A conscience is not defiled only with evil and immoral things, but also with things that go beyond our self-imposed limits and rules, which are based on our level of knowledge and revelation.

 The passage above describes an existing problem in the church of the first century.
 Many people had been idol worshipers before becoming Christians and had a problem with meat purchased from markets that had been offered to idols.
 Some of these people who had taken part in idol worship felt condemned: “Well, for me to eat this meat that was worshiped to idols is like I would also take part in idol worship.”
 But other people had a deeper understanding of God’s grace and thought differently, “That idol is nothing to me, the meat is not defiled, and nothing will happen if I buy and eat meat that has been sacrificed and offered to idols before.”
 This meat was probably even cheaper, so it was more convenient.
 Romans 14:20-23 describes a similar situation: